 MCI Rules and Regulations about MBBS in Abroad

-The Medical Council of India is a governmental body that takes care of the establishment and maintenance of high standards of medical education within the country.
-It also is involved in sanctioning the degrees awarded by foreign universities before students begin their practice in India.
+The Medical Council of India (MCI) is a governmental body that focuses on the establishment and maintenance of high standards of medical education within India.
+Also, MCI sanctions the degrees awarded by foreign universities before students begin their medical practice in India.
+Some of the major MCI Rules for MBBS from abroad are following:

 Any Indian citizen who wants to carry out a degree in medicine from a foreign university has to approach the Medical Council of India in order to obtain an eligibility certificate.